Solar Panel Orientation

-The solar noon refers to the highest position of the sun as it arcs across the sky and is different to 12:00 o’clock noon or midday as a measurement of time.
+The solar noon refers to the highest position of the sun within the sky as it arcs across from east to west.
+Solar noon is different to 12:00 o’clock noon or midday as a measurement of time.
 Generally the solar noon occurs between 12:00 o’clock and 14:00 o’clock depending upon the location.

 It is very important when positioning and aligning a solar panel or array that no part of a solar panel or solar array are ever shaded from the sun as we need 100% solar radiation across the panel.
 Check that the elements that surround the panel or array (trees, buildings, walls, other panels, etc.) to be sure that they will not cast a shadow on the panels at any time of the day or year.